 Providing choice and control to consumers has been at Ogury’s core since the company’s creation in 2014.
 Long before GDPR, Ogury has held the foundational belief that trust between users and publishers can, and should, be at the heart of long term business success.

-Compliance is necessary to avoid toxic data, but transparency and user choice are the foundations of trust.
+Data privacy compliance for advertising is necessary to avoid toxic data, but transparency and user choice are the foundations of trust.
 Legally-correct consent notices typically give the user two options: to opt-in and share data, or to opt-out and withhold.
 Ogury aims to help publishers build authentic relationships with users, embody transparency, and demonstrate the real world value of this data exchange.
 As such, a new capability will soon be released within Consent Manager called ‘Fair Choice’ that gives mobile users an additional option, to provide a total of three;

 1. Opt-out of sharing their data, access content for free, but receive irrelevant and impersonal marketing.